 Going forwards, the adviser conducted two reviews a year, one in February and an interim review in August.
 The letters sent to Mr and Mrs M in February each year enclosed up to date valuations, a charges disclosure form and a suitability document.
-I think the latter is the piece of paper which Mr M says he assumed had been sent in error.
-Mr M's name doesn't appear (although it is shown on the charges schedule).
-But the first section, headed 'Confirmation of your objectives', refers to investing in pension and ISA plans which is consistent with Mr M's position.
-And the document appears to have been routinely sent - the adviser's letters of 11 February 2020, 4 February 2021, 19 February 2022 and 21 February 2023 all refer to it.
-So Mr M should've received it several times.
-If it wasn't enclosed then I'd have thought he'd have queried that.
+The latter appears to have been routinely sent - the adviser's letters of 11 February 2020, 4 February 2021, 19 February 2022 and 21 February 2023 all refer to it.
+So Mr and Mrs M should've received it several times.
+If it wasn't enclosed then I'd have thought they'd have queried that.